wanman/mailcow/README.md

 # Upgrade
 **Please run all commands as root**

-Upgrade is supported since mailcow v0.7.x.
-From v0.9 on you do not need the file `installer.log` from a previous installation.

-The mailcow configuration file will not be read, so there is no need to adjust it in any way before upgrading.
+The mailcow configuration file (mailcow.config) will not be read, so there is no need to adjust it in any way before upgrading.

 To start the upgrade, run the following command:
 ```